 If you need urgent medical care, you can go to a hospital emergency room.
-A hospital is required to admit you if your life is endangered.
-If you do not have an OHIP card, you will get a bill for the services provided by the hospital.
+Hospitals are required to admit you, if your life is in danger.
+If you do not have an Ontario Health Insurance Program (OHIP) card, you will get a bill for the services provided by the hospital.
 If you cannot pay the bill, speak with your worker at your local AIDS service organization (ASO) or a lawyer.
 Do not let the prospect of a bill prevent you from going to a hospital emergency room if you are in need of urgent medical care.